AyrtonHCook/sentinel-sysmon-lab/README.md

 ## Detection Rules

 I created three rules based on common attacker techniques.
 I later refined them to reduce noise and make them more realistic.
+Each rule was tested manually to confirm it triggered as expected.

-### 1. Elevated Command Prompt
+### 1. Suspicious Elevated Command Prompt Activity
 **Purpose:** Detects `cmd.exe` run with elevation.
 ```kql
 SecurityEvent